Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 TEI_INP

-The text is being encoded in TEI.
+The file was created as a TEI-XML file and is being encoded in TEI.

 TEI_proofed